 Acidified Foods (hermetically sealed/shelf stable)

-**You can avoid a variance by having a licensed copacker make and package your food for retail sale.
+You can avoid a variance by having a licensed copacker make and package your food for retail sale.
 If you choose a copacker for your product, here is some guidance for use in the selection and contracting process.

 1) Operator will need to provide pH sample results of product from an approved food testing lab